Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 pipenv install --dev
 ```

+This package requires **Python >=3.11 and <3.13**.
+If your local Python version is older, see the README's [Updating Your Local Python Version](README.md#updating-your-local-python-version) section for how to install and switch to a supported version with `pyenv`.

 ### Developing at Sage Bio

 The agora-data-tools project follows the standard [trunk based development](https://trunkbaseddevelopment.com/) development strategy.